 Applying to direct medical programs, also known as BS/MD programs, is an intense process requiring more work than the traditional college application process.
 That’s because you’re not only applying for admission into a traditional undergraduate program but also medical school.
 These are the most significant differences between the BS/MD and traditional admission processes.

 - Résumés: To be a competitive candidate, you need top grades, high scores on science-based AP tests, and near-perfect SAT or ACT scores.
 You’ll need more science-focused extracurriculars than if you were applying to a traditional program.
 You also need to have spent time volunteering at hospitals, doing medical research, and shadowing physicians.
-If you’re applying to a traditional school that’s not highly selective, your grades won't need to be as high nor extracurriculars as extensive.
+If you’re applying to a traditional school that’s not highly selective, your grades won't need to be as high nor your extracurriculars as extensive.

 - Limited spots: Spots in BS/MD programs are more limited than traditional programs.
 For example, Case Western Reserve University's Pre-Professional Scholars Program gets more than 2,800 applicants for just 20—25 seats.

 - Time commitment: This is the most significant way the BS/MD process varies from the traditional admission process.
 High school students usually apply to 10 schools on average.
 However, the average BS/MD student applies to 17.
 And some schools, like Brown University, have a requirement of seven You might write 60 or more essays as part of your applications, which could take months.